 - The Press Proclamation should be repealed entirely, since it is fundamentally flawed from a freedom of expression and information perspective.
 It should be replaced by a system of effective self-regulation. - State-ownership of the press should be prohibited, and the independence of the media guaranteed. - The printed press should not be subjected to any licensing or registration requirements.
-If any such regimes are retained, they must be administered by a body independent of government. - Any restriction premised on the content of the expression in issue should comply with the three part test of Article 19 (3) of the ICCPR. - If statutory regulation for the press is retained, it should not be enforced through the criminal law.
-Any criminal offences must be compatible with the right to freedom of expression and information, be of general application to all people, and be contained in the Penal Code rather than the Press Proclamation.
+If any such regimes are retained, they must be administered by a body independent of government. - Any restriction premised on the content of the expression in issue should comply with the three-part test of Article 19 (3) of the ICCPR. - If statutory regulation for the press is retained, it should not be enforced through the criminal law.
+Any criminal offences must be compatible with the right to freedom of expression and information, be of general application to all people, and be contained in the Penal Code rather than the Press Proclamation. - If statutory regulation for the press is retained, it should reflect the principle that the right to freedom of expression and information applies irrespective of boundaries.
+Restrictions on the financing of the media from abroad, and the circulation of foreign publications, should be lifted.